 Specifics vary from policy to policy, though most companies provide coverage for hospital and ambulance fees, any required procedures and prescriptions, physical therapy and rehabilitation, as well as any other necessary medical expenses.
 You may also be entitled to compensation for lost wages, lost earning potential and punitive damages.

-Having an auto accident lawyer assist you is especially important when a long recovery is involved.
+Having an auto accident lawyer in Las Vegas assist you is especially important when a long recovery is involved.
 Often, insurance companies will attempt to settle before the full extent of your injuries is apparent.
 A lawyer puts the pressure on insurers to come up with a fair settlement that allows you to recover fully without unnecessary financial stress.

 When Insurance Isn’t Enough